OpenCommercePay/opencommerce-sdk/README.md

 ```python
 sdk = OpenCommerceAccountToolkit(network='testnet')
 ```
-- raplace 'testnet' with 'production' for using real USDC
+- Replace 'testnet' with 'production' for using real USDC

 ## Use a service